 Power supplies can also be efficiency rated, which measures how well they convert energy from one form to another.
 A higher efficiency rating means less wasted energy and lower operating costs.

-How Does a Power Supply Work?
+How Does a Power Supply Work in Computer?
+Power Supply Diagram!

 The power supply provides electricity to another electronic device.
 It converts one form of energy into another form, usually electric potential energy.
 The most common type of power supply is a battery.
 Other types include fuel cells, solar cells, generators, and transformers.